 - Blended: A program delivered in a blended format combines the face-to-face and online environments.
 Some courses in the program may be administered online or on campus while others are exclusively face-to-face.

 Fully Online programs

-All courses for these programs can be completed online without attending the Lethbridge College Main Campus.
+All courses for these programs can be completed online without attending classes at the Lethbridge College main campus.